-Get leverage on yourself – answer your “why” – why should I focus on this for long enough to build new habits to produce results.
+Get leverage on yourself – answer your “why” – why should I focus on this for long enough to build new habits to produce results?
 This could be your answers for referral marketing:

-- It is best for consumers – 91% would refer if asked- they want to make a difference by referring others and it the #1 way they want to learn about a business.
+- It is best for consumers – 91% would refer if asked- they want to make a difference by referring others and it is the #1 way they want to learn about a business.

 - Other forms of marketing are not working as well – stranger outreach of all types is experiencing lower conversion rates, at higher cost given the noise, commoditization of content, and filters.

 - Create a list of pain and pleasure points (Tony Robbins) to help you “feel it!
-For example, on the pain side you could say: “If I don’t do this – I will always be chasing leads and looking for my next client”.
+For example, on the pain side, you could say: “If I don’t do this – I will always be chasing leads and looking for my next client”.

 Inventory all of your potential relationships – these would be your clients, your business and personal networks, your strategic partners and any unconverted past warm leads including referrals.
 Then:

-- Create .csv or excel files for each labeled relationship and populate with first name, last name, email address and cell phone number.
+- Create .csv or excel files for each labeled relationship and populate with first name, last name, email address, and cell phone number.
 The #1 way consumers today want to refer is using email and #2 is text.
-You will need these files to set up any effective technology based referral system.
+You will need these files to set up any effective technology-based referral system.

-- Prioritize the top 500 relationships by strength of relationship, potential to refer and ability to make introductions to your target market (ideal clients).
+- Prioritize the top 500 relationships by strength of relationship, potential to refer, and ability to make introductions to your target market (ideal clients).

-Seek out resources to put in place a referral system in your practice – this could mean you dust off a system you already have that you know works, it could also mean you find a credible resource to develop a new one or it cold even mean that you explore technology based solutions that you can take off the shelf that does most of the work for you.
+Seek out resources to put in place a referral system in your practice – this could mean you dust off a system you already have that you know works, it could also mean you find a credible resource to develop a new one or it could even mean that you explore technology based solutions that you can take off the shelf that does most of the work for you.
 The keys will be:

 - Make sure your system includes driving the key behaviors of referral success including asking for referrals in ways people prefer, incentivizing referrals, facilitating an effective introduction, gets the referral interested in you prior to contact, and make sure it creates an easy path to conversion.